(918) 250-7663

 Questions to Ask References

-• Timeline adherence: "Was your project completed on schedule, or were there delays?"
-While weather can sometimes cause setbacks, a good contractor will keep you informed about any changes.
+• Timeline adherence: “Was your project completed on schedule, or were there delays?”

-• Cost transparency: "Did the final cost match the estimate, or were there unexpected charges?"
-This will help you understand if the contractor sticks to their written agreements.
+• Cost transparency: “Did the final cost match the estimate, or were there unexpected charges?”

 Conclusion: Make a Smart Decision for Your Roofing Project